l7mp/dcontroller/examples/service-health-monitor/README.md

 This will create a big compound object that contains the HealthView-Service pairs with identical object key (name ane namespace).

-Then the next aggregation step projects the compound object into a shape that can be used to patch Service objects with the required annotation:
+Then the next pipeline stage projects the compound object into a shape that can be used to patch Service objects with the required annotation:

 ```yaml
 "@project":